dashpay/platform/packages/rs-sdk/README.md

 ## Examples

-You can find quick start examples in `examples/` folder.
+You can find quick start example in `examples/` folder.
+Examples must be configured by setting constants.

+You can also inspect tests in `tests/` folder for more detailed examples.

 ## Tests